govsocial-org/govsocial-org.github.io/docs/building/mastodon.md

 #      namespace: mastodon
 ```

-The `spec.path` entry refers to a `./mastodon` directory at the root of **our** repository.
+The `spec.path:` entry refers to a `./mastodon` directory at the root of **our** repository.
 This tells Flux to look in there for the configuration information for the build (we'll create that in just a moment).

 **NOTE:** The Cookbook example includes a `healthChecks` entry for `mastodon-sidekiq`.
 This doesn't work with the Mastodon Helm chart as there is no listener in the deployed pod, so we commented it out.